richchapler/AzureSolutionsDocumentation/docs/artifacts/Python.md

 # Python

-This guide walks you through ensuring pip is installed (and updated) and setting up a Python virtual environment.
+This guide assumes you're using Windows and walks you through ensuring pip is installed (and updated) and setting up a Python virtual environment.

 First, verify that Python is installed.
 Open your terminal and run: